nextcloud/spreed/docs/participant.md

 * Response:
     - Header:
         + `200 OK`
-        + `404 Not Found` When the conversation is not found or the session does not exist in the conversation
+        + `403 Forbidden` When the current user is not a guest
-        + `403 Forbidden` When the user is logged in
+        + `404 Not Found` When the conversation could not be found for the participant